netheravon90/interactive_form/README.md

     Uppercase and lowercase letters in English (A-Z, a-z)

 CardNumber:
-    if input is not 13 - 16 digits long
+    if input is not 13 - 16 digits long, error will occur

 Zip Code:
-    if input is not 5 digits long
+    if input is not 5 digits long, error will occur

 CVV:
-    if input is not 3 digits long
+    if input is not 3 digits long, error will occur

 /*******************************************************/